HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
 Every page request uses a /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in a sampler to validate the content HTML in the response body.

+## Limitations

+- Our primary focus is on DAM API performance testing.
+Client-side rendering (e.g., browser-based rendering) is excluded from our tests.

 For details about the environments used and the test results and recommendations for each configuration, refer to the following pages: